What is Pupil Premium?

 What difference is it making?

-We track the impact of our provision thrpoughout school termly.
-Last academic year 83% of our Pupil Premium pupils made at least the expected progress in writing, 66% in reading and 75% in maths.
+We track the impact of our provision termly.
+Last academic year 100% of our Pupil Premium pupils made expected progress in reading, 66% in writing and 75% in maths.

 Below there is an attachment showing an overview of how we intend to spend this year's funding.